GodwinDogbey/alx-system_engineering-devops/0x02-shell_redirections/README.md

-#!/bin/bash
-"0x02 shell IO redirections and fliters readme file"
+this is my readme file on shell redirections